|Past Tours Reviews||CLICK HERE|

 Day 13 - Tour of Cairo

-After breakfast we will begin our day of sightseeing in Cairo, the capital of Egypt.
-We will visit the Grand Egyptian Museum that is one of the most important museums in the world.
-This museum contains the world’s largest collection of Pharaonic antiquities.
+After our breakfast, we will begin our day sightseeing in Cairo, the capital of Egypt.
+We will visit The Grand Egyptian Museum, one of the most important museums in the world.
+It contains the world’s largest collection of Pharaonic antiquities.
+We will see the famous Tutankhamun exhibit with the golden mask of the boy king.
 After lunch we will drive to the Saladin Citadel and Mosque of Muhammad Ali.
 The Saladin Citadel is an Islamic fortress dating to the twelfth century which was built to unite the city and protect it from Christian crusaders.
 The Mosque of Muhammad Ali was built on the summit of the citadel during the first half of the nineteenth century.

 In the evening, during our farewell dinner, we will celebrate the two weeks of our exciting adventure.